 - 1-800-843-5200 California Youth Crisis Hotline

-- 1-866-488-7386 The Trevor Project provides crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, and questioning youth.
+- 1-866-488-7386 The Trevor Project for crisis intervention and suicide prevention services for lesbian, gay, bisexual, transgender, and questioning youth.